 For many women, pelvic muscle training can help treat stress incontinence.
 Kegel exercises make your sphincter and pelvic muscles stronger.
 To perform a Kegel, contract the muscles you use to stop a stream of urine.
 It can be helpful to practice doing Kegels while sitting on the toilet to help you learn which muscles to use.
 Once you have mastered the exercise, you can perform them anywhere and at any time.

 Electrical stimulation is another treatment, and it sends a mild electrical current through your pelvic floor muscles.
 The current makes your muscles contract, mimicking a Kegel exercise.
 You may be able to contract the muscles yourself after feeling exactly which muscles are contracting.

 There are currently no FDA-approved medications to treat stress incontinence.
 Both oral and topical estrogen supplements may help in women.
 Sometimes, pseudoephedrine is used with success.
 The FDA is evaluating Cymbalta, an antidepressant, which seems to show promise in treating stress incontinence.

 If you have a severe case of stress incontinence, to the point that it interferes with your everyday life, your doctor may recommend surgery.
 Several types of procedures are available and include vaginal repairs and other procedures to lift the bladder and urethra.
 These surgeries are being perfected on an ongoing basis and a qualified surgeon can explain your many options.

-Your urologist—a doctor who specializes in the urinary tract—may also choose to inject collagen directly into the supportive tissues of your urethra.
-The collagen strengthens the sphincter muscle by increasing the pressure on the urethra.
-Collagen injection is the least invasive surgical procedure to treat stress incontinence.
+Your urologist, a doctor who specializes in the urinary tract, may also choose to inject collagen directly into the supportive tissues of your urethra.
+This strengthens the sphincter muscle by increasing pressure on the urethra.
+Collagen injections are the least invasive surgical procedure to treat stress incontinence.